Posted at 11:14 AM in Economic Development, Evolution, Sociology | Permalink | Comments (0)

 But I worry some about giving too much encouragement to the defenders of evolution, especially because of a controversy that took place a few years ago.
 It hasn’t gotten a lot of notice, but it should inject a note of caution into the views of those of us who distance ourselves from the “young earth” types. ...

-Posted at 02:00 PM in Evolution, Science | Permalink | Comments (2) | TrackBack (0)
+Posted at 02:00 PM in Evolution, Religion, Science | Permalink | Comments (2)

-Fossil fills gap in move from sea to land is a story in the Christian Science Monitor about scientists finding yet another missing link in the evolution chain.
+Fossil fills gap in move from sea to land is a story in the Christian Science Monitor about scientists finding another missing link in the evolution chain.

 The most recent edition of the Presbyterian Outlook has articles focused on Intelligent Design.
 I found Mark Achtemeier's article Reflections on Intelligent Design interesting.